Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Problem Formulation

-\textbf{Issues in Graph Augmentation via Environmental Exploration.} To augment the training distribution for mitigating graph covariate shift, existing solutions often approach Eq.~(\ref{eq:ood}) by separating and augmenting the environments: $ {\min_f} \ \mathbb{E}_{e\in \{\mathcal{E}_{\mathrm{tr}}\cup \mathcal{E}_{\mathrm{aug}}\}} \mathbb{E}_{(G^e,Y^e) \sim P_e(G, Y)}[\ell(f(G^e), Y^e)], $ where the augmented environments $\mathcal{E}_{\mathrm{aug}}$ are obtained based on either interpolating explicitly given environmental labels~\citep{ligraph} or perturbing implicitly separated environmental components~\citep{sui2024unleashing, wu2022discovering, miao2022interpretable, chen2022learning}.
-Obtaining accurate environmental labels and components itself could be high-cost and nontrivial tasks, and separating environmental components could be inherently unfeasible~\citep{chen2024does}, which limit the practicability of such strategy.
-In addition, the subgraph perturbations based augmentation is mainly operated by edge dropping~\citep{sui2024unleashing, rong2019dropedge} and mixup~\citep{han2022g}, which is confined to existing subgraphs in training data and could cause invalid samples (e.g., generating molecules that are chemically invalid).
+To augment the training distribution for mitigating graph covariate shift, existing solutions often approach Eq.~(\ref{eq:ood}) by separating and augmenting the environments:

+where the augmented environments $\mathcal{E}_{\mathrm{aug}}$ are obtained based on either interpolating explicitly given environmental labels~\cite{ligraph} or perturbing implicitly separated environmental components~\cite{sui2024unleashing, wu2022discovering, miao2022interpretable, chen2022learning}.
+Obtaining accurate environmental labels and components itself could be high-cost and nontrivial tasks.
+Furthermore, without explicit environmental information and additional assumptions, separating environmental components could be inherently unfeasible~\cite{chen2024does}, which limit the practicability of such strategy.
+Additionally, the subgraph perturbations based augmentation is mainly operated by edge dropping~\cite{sui2024unleashing, rong2019dropedge} and mixup~\cite{han2022g}, which is confined to existing subgraphs in training data and could cause invalid samples (e.g., generating molecules that are chemically invalid).